mattholamieux/matts_kinesis/README.md

 | 3 | Nothing by default.
 Up to you to define | Encoders activate one or more photon(s) moving around its sun |
 | 4 | Nothing by default.
 Up to you to define | Same as mode 1 |

 # Modifying and exploring the script

 ## About the code
-Conceptually, and as mentioned above, the script is made up two "suns" and each sun operates independently in one of four modes:
+Conceptually, and as mentioned above, the script is made up two "suns."
+Each sun operates independently in one of the four modes listed above.

 The code is organized hierarchically like so:

-* kinesis.lua: the main file for the script (containing the `init` function norns will run when the script is first loaded.)
+* kinesis.lua: the main file for the script (containing the `init` function that norns will run when the script is first loaded)
   * sun.lua: sets the visual elements of the sun (e.g., number of rays) and handles the switching between the different modes (see the `Sun:enc` function)
   * sun_mode_X.lua: the ui and sound behavior is defined in these four files
   * ray.lua: code for setting the size and position of each of the sun's rays